hapax/hapax.github.io/assets/maximal.md

 nature, flows equably without relation to anything external."
 </span>

-We can rotate between different spatial directions, just as we did with the rulers, but we can never rotate space into time.
+I can relate spatial measurements by rotating my rulers, but try as I might, I can never rotate space into time.
 This was the official view until Einstein came along, $200$ years later.
+We will see how Einstein's insights differ from

 ### 2.1.
 Time and boosts <a id="sec-2-1" name="sec-2-1"></a>